-A tenant cannot be required to relocate unless the landlord gives the tenant:

-- (a) details of a genuine proposal for a refurbishment, redevelopment or extension to be carried out within a reasonably practicable time and which cannot be practicably carried out without vacant possession of the premises (s.55(2) RLA); and - (b) at least 3 months' notice, offering the tenant reasonably comparable alternative premises (s.55(3) RLA).
+A tenant cannot be required to relocate unless the landlord gives the tenant: (a) details of a genuine proposal for a refurbishment, redevelopment or extension to be carried out within a reasonably practicable time and which cannot be practicably carried out without vacant possession of the premises (s.55(2) RLA); and For leases entered into before 3 April 2006: A landlord must not relocate the tenant's business without giving at least 3 months written notice of the relocation, stating the premises to which the tenant's business is to be relocated (s.46C RSLA).

-A tenant is entitled to a lease of reasonably comparable alternative premises on the same terms and conditions as the existing lease except that (unless the For leases entered into before 3 April 2006:

-A landlord must not relocate the tenant's business without giving at least 3 months written notice of the relocation, stating the premises to which the tenant's business is to be relocated (s.46C RSLA).

 No compensation is available to periodic tenancies or tenancies at will (s.42 RSLA).

-A tenant is entitled 'reasonable compensation' as agreed between the parties or, failing agreement, as determined through the dispute resolution process.

-In deciding the amount of compensation, how much notice of the relocation was given is taken into account (s.44 RSLA).

-only invoke a relocation clause in a lease after presenting to the tenant plans for the redevelopment or extension of the shopping centre which show a genuine proposal which cannot practicably be carried out without vacant possession of the premises (cl.35(1)

-Property owner can

-CPRT).

-Clause 35(2) of the

-CPRT contains detailed

-provisions as to the

-matters to be provided

-for in a relocation

-Among other things, a relocation clause must:

-clause.

-- (a) provide for the tenant to be compensated for any actual reduction in or loss of profit during the relocation: - (b) require the property owner to give at

-If a lease contains a relocation clause, the tenant cannot be relocated unless the landlord has:

-- (a) provided the tenant with details of the proposed refurbishment, redevelopment or extension sufficient to indicate a genuine proposal that is to be carried out within a reasonably practicable time after relocation of the tenant's business and that cannot be carried out without the vacant possession of the shop; - (b) given at least 3 months' written notice of relocation giving details of an alternative shop; - (c) offered a lease of the alternative shop on the same terms, excluding rent, for

-A provision of a retail shop lease about the relocation of the tenant's business is void unless:

-- (a) it is in the form prescribed; - (b) it is in a form approved by the Tribunal; or - (c) if 5 years of the term of the lease (including any period during the extension of the term under an option) have already expired, it contains provisions to the following effect: - (i) the tenant's business cannot be required to relocate unless the landlord has given the tenant at least 6 months written notice; - (ii) the notice gives details of an

-If a retail shop lease contains a relocation clause, the lease will impliedly prevent the tenant being relocated unless the landlord has:

-- (a) provided the tenant with details of the proposed refurbishment, redevelopment or extension sufficient to indicate a genuine proposal that cannot be carried out without the vacant possession of the tenant's shop; - (b) given at least 3 months written notice of relocation giving details of an alternative shop; and - (c) offered a lease for the remaining term of the existing lease on the same terms, excluding rent, for the centre lease, a relocation clause must require the owner to give the tenant at least 3 months' notice.
-It must require that a relocation notice include an offer for alternative comparable premises, state the right of the tenant to terminate the lease within 1 month of a relocation notice being given, require a grant of a new lease and provide for reasonable compensation of reasonable relocation costs (s.136 LCRA).
+A tenant is entitled 'reasonable Property owner can only invoke a relocation clause in a lease after presenting to the tenant plans for the redevelopment or extension of the shopping centre which show a genuine proposal which cannot practicably be carried out without vacant possession of the premises (cl.35(1) CPRT).
+Clause 35(2) of the CPRT contains detailed provisions as to the matters to be provided If a lease contains a relocation clause, the tenant cannot be relocated unless the landlord has: (a) provided the tenant with details of the proposed refurbishment, redevelopment or extension sufficient to indicate a genuine proposal that is to be carried out within a reasonably practicable time after relocation of the tenant's A provision of a retail shop lease about the relocation of the tenant's business is void unless: (a) it is in the form prescribed; (b) it is in a form approved by the Tribunal; or (c) if 5 years of the term of the lease (including any period during the extension of the term under an option) have already expired, it contains provisions If a retail shop lease contains a relocation clause, the lease will impliedly prevent the tenant being relocated unless the landlord has: (a) provided the tenant with details of the proposed refurbishment, redevelopment or extension sufficient to indicate a genuine proposal that cannot be carried out without the vacant Under a shopping centre lease, a relocation clause must require the owner to give the tenant at least 3 months' notice.
+It must require that a relocation notice include an offer for alternative comparable premises, state the right of the tenant to terminate the lease within 1 month of a relocation notice being given, require a grant of a new lease and provide for reasonable compensation of payment and If a retail shop lease contains a relocation clause, the lease will impliedly prevent the tenant being relocated unless the landlord has: (a) provided the tenant with details of the proposed refurbishment, redevelopment or extension sufficient to indicate a genuine proposal that cannot be carried out without the vacant -- -- -- --- --- --- --- ---

-Under a shopping

-A relocation clause can only be invoked after the tenant is given the plan of the refurbishment or redevelopment or the extension of the shopping centre to be carried out within a reasonable time after relocation.
-A relocation payment and

-If a retail shop lease contains a relocation clause, the lease will impliedly prevent the tenant being relocated unless the landlord has:

-- (a) provided the tenant with details of the proposed refurbishment, redevelopment or extension sufficient to indicate a genuine proposal that cannot be carried out without the vacant possession of the tenant's shop; - (b) given at least 3 months written notice of relocation giving details of an alternative shop; - (c) offered a lease for the remaining term of the existing lease on the same terms, excluding rent, for the remainder of the term.